Bomb blast at Athens headquarters of media group

 Police cordoned off the neighbourhood in the Athens suburb of Neo Phaliro and evacuated the building, which contains the offices of Skai, a group owned by the Alafouzos shipping family, as well as those of Kathimerini, a centre-right daily critical of the government.

-Police said the bomb was placed near a fence around the building and smashed windows on the facade.
+Police said the bomb was placed in a narrow street near a fence around the building and smashed windows on the facade.

 Skai said in a statement the blast caused "major damage".